AngelinesYG/MarkdownCollection/README.md

 In writing about technologies not only do I get to learn more about the field I am in, but I also get to work with developers in creating better, consice, and clear life-changing applications and programs for companies and people in need.
 It has been, by far, the best decision I have ever made.
 Not only do I finally love what I do and wake up excited to get to work, but I also get to learn more, grow, and evolve; just as technology does every day.

+## Viewing Markdowns

+To view each individual Markdown piece, simply click on the name of the .md file you wish to view.

 ### Built With

 This Mardown project was built using simple Markdown style and a template from [Drew Othniel](https://github.com/othneildrew/Best-README-Template).